Protected customer data

 If your app is for testing or installed only on a development store, you can access customer data in development after Step 5.
 You don't need to submit for review.

-Anchor link to section titled "Protected customer data API resources"The REST Admin API and GraphQL Admin API docs define which resources and fields are protected customer data.
+Anchor link to section titled "Protected customer data API types and resources"The GraphQL Admin API and Customer Account API reference documentation defines what types, objects, and fields represent protected customer data.

-The following table summarizes the API resources that are considered protected customer data.
+The following table summarizes the API types that are considered protected customer data.

 ---|---|